NicLandajo/comfyui-preview-video-monitor/README.md

 #

+INSTALLING DEPENDENCIES ALL AT ONCE: Run this from your python environment at \comfyui using Command Prompt

+pip install torch numpy pillow opencv-python pygame screeninfo

+#

 🚀 Preview Video Monitor Pro v3.2 — Faster, Cleaner, and More Precise Than Ever

 Preview Video Monitor Pro v3.2 brings a smoother, more intuitive experience designed directly for artists, animators, and editors who need reliable, accurate previews every time.